Aung San Suu Kyi: 2021–present: Trials and formal imprisonment

 On 12 July 2023, Thailand's foreign minister Don Pramudwinai said at the ASEAN Foreign Ministers' Meeting in Jakarta that he met with Aung San Suu Kyi during his visit to Myanmar.
 On 1 August 2023, the military junta granted Suu Kyi a partial pardon, reducing her sentence to a total of 27 years in prison.
-Prior to the pardon, she was moved from prison to a VIP government residence, according to an official from the NLD party.
+Before the pardon, she was moved from prison to a VIP government residence, according to an official from the NLD party.
 However, it was reported that since the beginning of September 2023, she is back in prison.
 The exact time when she was sent back to prison is unknown.
 Since January, Aung San Suu Kyi and her lawyers are trying to get six corruption charges overturned.
-To this date, the requests are repeatedly denied.
+To date, the requests are repeatedly denied.

-On 16 April 2024, the military announced that Aung San Suu Kyi had been transferred to house arrest due to a heat wave.
+On 16 April 2024, the military announced that Aung San Suu Kyi had been transferred to house arrest owing to a heat wave.
 However, pro-democracy publications such as The Irrawaddy claimed that she remains in prison, with air conditioners being added to her cell.

 According to reports published on Democratic Voice of Burma, Aung San Suu Kyi was moved to an undisclosed location from house arrest around October 2025.
+In December 2025, Aung San Suu Kyi's son, Kim Aris, stated that nobody had heard from Aung directly since 2023, only being given second-hand information from the junta.
+As a result, he stated that he feared that she was dead.

+On 17 April 2026, Aung San Suu Kyi's sentence was reduced to 22.5 years as part of a general wave of amnesties and commutations by Min Aung Hlaing's Union Government of Myanmar during Thingyan.
+On 30 April, the military government reduced her sentence by one-sixth and commuted it to house arrest; she will continue to serve the remaining 18 years and 9 months of her sentence at a designated residence.
+A photo of her was also broadcast by state media for the first time in years.

+In early August 2026, Suu Kyi met with the International Committee of the Red Cross (ICRC) representative in Naypyidaw.
+The military-backed government released photos of the meeting as part of a life campaign.

+The meeting came amid calls from several ASEAN member states for access to Suu Kyi, who had been held largely incommunicado throughout her detention.
+It also followed an international campaign led by her son, Kim Aris, calling on the military authorities to provide proof that she was alive and to allow independent access to her.

+In a 28 August 2026 interview for TIME Magazine, Min Aung Hlaing claimed that he showed "extremely lenient" treatment towards Aung San Suu Kyi.

 Political beliefs

 It is not power that corrupts, but fear.
-Fear of losing power corrupts those who wield it and fear of the scourge of power corrupts those who are subject to it.
+Fear of losing power corrupts those who wield it, and fear of the scourge of power corrupts those who are subject to it.